Amsterdam

 Canal house staircases are steep and narrow (17th-century legacy).
 If staying at the Waldorf Astoria, Dylan or Sofitel Legend The Grand, flag any mobility issues at booking: some rooms have lifts, others don't.
 Modern palaces (Pillows Maurits, Anantara Krasnapolsky) pose no accessibility issues.

 Amsterdam's nightlife goes beyond Red Light District clichés.
-The Nine Streets district (De Negen Straatjes) packs designer boutiques, art galleries, discreet cocktail bars.
-The Jordaan serves authentic brown cafés (bruin café), dark wood panelling, local beer, village feel.
-De Pijp (bohemian south) pulses till 2 am, packed terraces, world cuisine.
+The Nine Streets (De Negen Straatjes) neighbourhood packs designer shops, art galleries, discreet cocktail bars.
+The Jordaan delivers authentic brown cafés (bruin café), dark wood panelling, local beer, village feel.
+De Pijp (bohemian south) pulses till 2am, packed terraces, world cuisine.

 Frequently asked questions